-It is considered, however, that the countermeasure must also be deemed to be necessary and proportional,80 even if the adoption and invocation of such measures are based solely on the judgment of the board of directors.
+It is considered, however, that the countermeasure must also be deemed to be necessary and proportional,77 even if the adoption and invocation of such measures are based solely on the judgment of the board of directors.

 In addition, there is a question of on what basis an adoption and invocation of measures based solely on the judgment of the board of directors may be justified in relation with the principle of respecting the intent of shareholders (Principle 2) as set forth in the Guidelines.
-The answer is, acquiring party is problematic a company to adopt a resolution excluding the voting rights of the acquiring party if it believes that the acquiring party is problematic.
+The answer is, in certain exceptional cases, such as acquisitions by antisocial forces or acquisitions where there is a high probability that the acquiring party will gain an unfair advantage at the expense of the target company and general shareholders, it may be possible for the board of directors to conclude that reasonable shareholders would naturally approve the countermeasure, and so even without an explicit shareholder approval having been received, there may be justification for the board to take this type of action as an emergency action.

-80 In this regard, referring to the proviso of Paragraph 4 of Article 206-2 of the Companies Act (special provision regarding allotment of offered shares, etc. in public companies), the argument exists that the legitimacy in invocation of countermeasures by the board of directors may be recognized in cases, where the necessity of the countermeasure is high because it is obvious that the corporate value and the shareholders' common interests would be damaged, and where the urgency is high in light of the purchase method and other factors.
+77 In this regard, referring to the proviso of Paragraph 4 of Article 206-2 of the Companies Act (special provision regarding allotment of offered shares, etc. in public companies), the argument exists that the legitimacy in invocation of countermeasures by the board of directors may be recognized in cases, where the necessity of the countermeasure is high because it is obvious that the corporate value and the shareholders' common interests would be damaged, and where the urgency is high in light of the purchase method and other factors.
 There are other arguments, however, that limiting the scope to cases where it is "obvious" that the corporate value and the shareholders' common interests would be harmed, or to cases with "urgency," is excessive and inappropriate in light of past court decisions.